IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CekProfiling.md

 inserting new names (about 80% for crowdfunding, 60% for zerocoupon, 25% for primetest).
 Using de Bruijn levels could help with this: we already know that de Bruijn _indices_ help to reduce script sizes, and presumably the same would apply for levels.
-However, if we can compute directly with de Bruijn levels it might be possible to look things up more rapidly: since we know in advance how deep recursion will be I think we could pre-allocate an array of mutable variables to store the terms referred to by the levels, and this would allow constant-time retrieval and update.
+However, it seems plausible that we could compute directly with de Bruijn levels (avoiding the re-indexing costs associated with de Bruijn indices), and this would avoid having to translate back to the named form on the
+chain: we should think about this a bit more carefully.

 Another thing to optimise would be execution of built-in functions, although this doesn't seem to occur very often in the validation examples.
 In the